Six5pAdes/Poppins-Shoppins/README.md

 ## What Comes Next?

-- OAuth integration so users can create a new account or log in via their Google account
+- ~~OAuth integration so users can create a new account or log in via their Google account~~ ✅
 - Image preview during product upload
 - More options for categorizing products (i.e.: price range, sold by, alphabetical, etc)